songchangyi/test_tech_servier_part_1/README.md

 ### Description of the scripts
 1. `main.py` (**answer for Task 3**) : Python file contains a data pipeline in Pyspark which transform different input data (in .csv and .json) to an output table in .json format.
+- Install dependencies : `poetry install`
-   Use `poetry run python py_pipeline/etl/main.py` to run.
+- Run pipeline : `poetry run python py_pipeline/etl/main.py`
 2. Other commands
 - Black : `poetry run black .`
 - Pylint : `poetry run pylint py_pipeline/etl/`